KBNLresearch/epubPolicyValidate/README.md

-#PDF policy-based validation demo
+# EPUB policy-based validation demo

 ## About

-Simple shell script that demonstrates policy-based validation of PDF documents using [Apache Preflight](http://pdfbox.apache.org/) and Schematron.
-Each file with a .pdf extension in a user-defined directory tree is analysed with Apache Preflight, and the Preflight output is subsequently validated against a  user-specified schema (which represents a policy).
+Simple shell script that demonstrates policy-based validation of EPUB documents using [Epubcheck](https://github.com/idpf/epubcheck) and Schematron.
+Each file with an .epub extension in a user-defined directory tree is analysed with Epubcheck, and the resulting output is subsequently validated against a  user-specified schema (which represents a policy).
 Schematron validation is done using the [ISO Schematron "unofficial" reference implementation](http://code.google.com/p/schematron/) (included here in directory *iso-schematron-xslt1*) and the [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html) tool.

-Development partially supported by the [SCAPE](http://www.scape-project.eu/) Project.
-The SCAPE project is co-funded by the European Union under FP7 ICT-2009.4.1 (Grant Agreement number 270137).

 ## Author
 Johan van der Knijff, KB/National Library of the Netherlands

 ## Dependencies
 - *java* (version?)
-- JAR of *Apache Preflight* (2.0), get it from: [https://builds.apache.org/job/PDFBox-trunk/lastBuild/org.apache.pdfbox$preflight/](https://builds.apache.org/job/PDFBox-trunk/lastBuild/org.apache.pdfbox$preflight/)
+- JAR of *Epubcheck*  (3.0.1), get it from: <https://github.com/IDPF/epubcheck/releases/tag/v3.0.1>
 - *xsltproc* tool (part of [libxslt](http://xmlsoft.org/XSLT/EXSLT/index.html) library)
 - *xmllint* tool (part of [libxml](http://www.xmlsoft.org/)library)
 - *realpath* tool